cognitedata/dotnet-extractor-utils/docfx_project/tutorials/base-extractor.md

 [ExtractorRunner.Run](xref:Cognite.Extractor.Utils.ExtractorRunner) is used to wait for a valid config file, handle and log errors, and configure services.

 If the extractor crashes it can optionally restart automatically, reloading config and building a new extractor object.

+The `ExampleExtractor` project found [here](https://github.com/cognitedata/dotnet-extractor-utils/blob/master/ExampleExtractor/Program.cs) is a working implementation of this, also including a simple command line interface.